 This shows the original galley with an old stove and refigerator that did not work properly.The galley we inherited when we bought Britannia was both old and old-fashioned, circa 1977.
 The stove was rusty inside and out and the refrigerator had seen better days.
 It was impossible for my wife to keep the ‘stainless steel’ sink rust free and every time we came to the boat the sink was pitted with rust marks.
-It was time to consider renovation and I started a list that was perhaps not such a good idea when you are involving your wife in a new kitchen.
+It was time to consider renovation and I started a list that was perhaps not such a good idea, when you are involving your wife in a new kitchen.
 It rapidly grew longer and longer into a major project.

-There is certainly no more important area on a boat than the galley for the cook and the wellbeing of the crew.
-But then, there are galleys and galleys and what we finished up with would grace any small apartment.
+There is certainly no more important area on a boat than the galley, for the cook and the wellbeing of the crew.
+But then, there are galleys and galleys, and what we finished up with would grace any small apartment.
 The area available to work with will vary enormously from boat to boat and this remodeling just exemplifies our personal ideas and needs.

-The old refrigerator probably heard us talking about it, because it was not long before it decided to expire completely that rather forced my hand.
-We were not living on the boat, so we decided to remodel the whole kitchen in one go, because it wouldn't matter so much if any particular appliance was out of commission for a time, or the inevitable mess being cleaned up, (and there was plenty of that) and tools put away every night.
+The old refrigerator probably heard us talking about it, because it was not long before it decided to expire completely which rather forced my hand.
+We were not living on the boat, so we decided to remodel the whole kitchen in one go, because it wouldn't matter so much if any particular appliance was out of commission for a time, or the inevitable mess being cleaned up, (and there was plenty of that), and tools put away every night.

-We visited the West Marine superstore in Ft Lauderdale, which had a large selection of all sorts of lovely modern appliances we could actually inspect, rather than just buy on-line sight unseen.
+We visited the West Marine superstore in Ft Lauderdale, which had a large selection of all sorts of lovely modern appliances we could actually inspect, rather than just buy on-line sight-unseen.
 The Sailorman warehouse was also only a few blocks away, full of likewise goodies and not just used equipment either.
 A new stainless steel stove was installed and the cupboards brough forward to be in line with the rest of the panelling.Letting your wife loose in these places is, well, interesting if not downright foolish, and from this point things started to get slightly out of control...

 From West Marine we bought a Seaward stainless steel three burner gas stove; an Engel front opening refrigerator; and a Panasonic convection microwave, also stainless steel.
 At Sailorman we found a used, but clean Splendide washer/dryer at a good price, but where I had absolutely no idea I was going to put it, because it wasn't even on our list.
-Like I said, things got a little out of control, and we trundled back to Orlando with a van full of equipment that would take ages to fit.
+Like I said, things got a little out of control, and we trundled back to Orlando with a van full of equipment that would take ages to install.

 New Corrian worktops were made to fit the new layout.However, the only space big enough for the washer was where the old fridge had fitted.
-This is very heavy at 148lbs. and also bulky, being roughly two feet square and three feet high.
+This washer was very heavy at 148lbs, and also bulky, being roughly two feet square and three feet high.
 It was a major effort for three men to haul it on board and it only just slid through the companionway doors with fractions to spare.
 I had previously cut a larger aperture where the fridge had been, and we managed to lever the washer into this space very neatly.

 Piping the washer to the boats hot and cold pressure system and making an overflow pipe was another matter.
 The space was completely sealed within the double skin of the boat and it took at lot of drilling and cutting to get the pipes through and an overflow out.
-I installed shut off valves on the hot and cold supply as a safety measure in case the washing machine inlet valve failed.
+I installed shut off valves on the hot and cold supply as a safety measure in case the washing machine inlet valve ever failed.
 I also had to route a 4” inch exhaust pipe angled downwards near the aft engine room blower outlet.
 This was to vent hot air out of the dryer and needed a gauze filter on the end to catch any lint which comes off clothing.

 A new refrigerator was installed that runs on 12 volt and 120 volt power.This left the new refrigerator without a home, but behind the aft cabin door was a large hanging locker going right back to the hull just the right size for the fridge.
-The problem with this was, it placed the fridge in the aft cabin and made it very awkward to get to because the door was in the way.
-Who wants a fridge in an aft cabin anyway—unless its full of beer?
+The problem with this was, it placed the fridge in the aft cabin and made it very awkward to get to because the opening door was in the way.
+Who wants a fridge in an aft cabin anyway—unless it’s full of beer?

-Its a fact—on boats, one alteration usually leads to another, and another.....
+It’s a fact—on boats, one alteration usually leads to another, and another.....

 I knew the microwave would fit into an aperture on the galley counter, so it merely needed wiring into the system and all four major appliances were finally installed.

 A new, stainless steel sink was fitted along with a new swivel fauset which also pulls out on an extansion cord.My wife found a very nice twin stainless sink on-line but it wasn't the exact size as the old sink.
-This meant fitting a new counter top and naturally she didn't want one section different to the other two.
+This meant fitting a new counter top, and naturally she didn't want one section different to the other two.
 So we went shopping for Corrian work tops and a supplier who could cut precise shapes to fit the sink section, the cooker top, and the washer section.

 We found a local kitchen remodeling company who could cut the three pieces out of three quarters of an inch Corrian and put a nice rounded bevel on the exposited edges.
 First I had to make precise templates out of cardboard to which they would cut.
 The sink template was critical, because it also included a cut-out for the top of the ice box that was molded into the side of the hull and which I converted into a proper chest freezer.